Paulius0112/aws-solution-architect-associate/ec2.md

 - FSx for Lustre - when you need high-speed, high-capacity distributed storage.
 It can store data directly on S3

 __EC2 placement groups__
-- When you launch a new EC2 instance, the EC2 service attempts to place the instance in such a way that all of your instances are spread out across underlying hardware to minimize correlated failures.
+- When you launch a new EC2 instance, the EC2 service **attempts to place the instance in such a way that all of your instances are spread out across underlying hardware to minimize correlated failures.**
-- The name for placement group must be unique within your AWS account
+- The name for placement group must be **unique** within your AWS account
 - You cant merge placement groups
 - You can move existing instance into a placement group.
 Before you can move the instance, the instsance must be stopped.
-It can only be achieved using AWS CLI or SDK, not yet with a console
+It *can only be achieved using AWS CLI or SDK*, not yet with a console
-1. Clustered Placement group
+1. *Clustered Placement group*
-    - Grouping instances within a single AZ (put them very close together)
+    - Grouping instances within a **single AZ** (put them very close together)
-    - Recommented for applications that need low network latency, high network throughput, or both
+    - Recommented for applications that need **low network latency, high network throughput, or both**
-    - Only certain instances can be launched in this group
+    - Only **certain instances** can be launched in this group
-    - Cant span multiple AZ, all other groups can
+    - Can't span multiple AZ, all other groups can
-    - AWS recommneds homogenous instances within clustered pplacement group
+    - AWS recommneds **homogenous instances** within clustered placement group
-2. Spread Placement group
+2. *Spread Placement group*
-    - Each instance is placed on distinct underlying hardware
+    - Each instance is placed on **distinct** underlying hardware
-    - Recommended for applications that have a small number of critical instances that should be kept separate from each other
+    - Recommended for applications that have a small number of **critical instances that should be kept separate from each other**
         - For example if one applications fails, it should not effect the others
-    - Can have in different AZ within a region
+    - Can have in **different AZ within a region**
     - Think like separate instances
-3. Partitioned
+3. *Partitioned*
-    - AWS divides each group into logical segments called partitions.
+    - AWS divides each group into **logical segments called partitions.**
-    - Each partition within a placement group has its own set of racks.
-Each eack has its own network and power source.
+    - Each partition within a placement group has its own **set of racks**.
+Each eack has its **own network and power source.**
-    - No two partitions within a placement group share the same racks, allowing you to isolate the impact of hardware failure within your application
+    - No two partitions within a placement group share the same racks, allowing you to **isolate** the impact of hardware failure within your application
     - Think like multiple instances

 __High performance computing (HPC)__